It’s one of the most frequently asked questions in health and fitness: How do I lose fat and gain muscle at the same time?

 Most people who “eat healthy” and “work out” regularly may struggle to build muscle and lose fat simultaneously.
 It doesn’t mean staying strong and dropping fat is impossible.
 It just means you need to focus on one goal at a time.

-Chances are high you’ll end up spinning your wheels and make minimal progress toward either goal (muscle gain or fat loss) if you try to chase both goals simultaneously.
+If you try to chase both goals simultaneously, chances are high you’ll end up spinning your wheels and making minimal progress toward either goal (muscle gain or fat loss).

 So, how can you lose fat and gain muscle?
 To answer this question fully, we have to start by talking about body recomposition.